 This is the perfect spot for couples looking for a romantic and tranquil break, or it’s also a great spot for families.
 But, it’s definitely recommended to rent a car to gain the most from the beautiful area.

-The Elaphiti Islands in Croatia consists of several islands, but only three of them is inhabited.
+The Elaphiti Islands in Croatia consist of several islands, but only three of them are inhabited.
 Visiting them makes a great day trip from Dubrovnik.
 You can hire a private boat with a skipper and explore the island at your own pace, however, this is a rather expensive trip.
 You can also book an organized boat trip.